 top of page

-In the 1860s, thousands of Chinese men joined the rush to the Clearwater and Salmon River gold mines; some helped establish Lewiston, Idaho, as a mining supply center.
-When the mining boom ended, most returned to China, but some made Lewiston their home, learned English, started families, and even became citizens.
-Several of these Chinese pioneers managed and owned restaurants, enabling them to sponsor later immigrants.
+This 62-minute documentary film, which was produced by Lewiston filmmaker Patricia Keith, tells the story of the thousands of Chinese men who in the 1860s joined the rush to Clearwater and Salmon River gold mines.
+Some of these people helped establish Lewiston, Idaho, as a mining supply center.
+When the mining boom ended, most returned to China, but some made Lewiston their home, learned English, started families, even became citizens.
+Several of these Chinese pioneers managed and owned restaurants, enabling them to sponsor later immigrants in the 1970s.

 • Facebook - White Circle